-Commerce & Finance Law Offices, our legal adviser on PRC law, has sent to us a letter dated June 14, 2004 confirming that it has reviewed the summaries of PRC company and securities regulations and the summaries of certain material differences between the Hong Kong company law and the PRC Company Law in so far as they relate to PRC law as contained in this Appendix and that, in its opinion, such summaries are correct summaries of relevant PRC laws and regulations.
-This letter is available for inspection as referred to in the Section headed "Documents Delivered to Registrar of Companies and Available for Inspection" in Appendix IX to this Prospectus.
+King & Wood PRC Lawyers, our legal advisor on PRC law, has sent to us a legal opinion dated September 8, 2006 confirming that it has reviewed the summaries of PRC laws and regulations as contained in this Appendix and that, in its opinion, such summaries are correct summaries relevant to PRC laws and regulations.
+This legal opinion is available for inspection as referred to in the Section headed "Documents Delivered to the Registrar of Companies and Available for Inspection" in Appendix X to this prospectus.